FranBlake89/dogGrooming/README.md

 - [ ] Add a list of dog breeds to enable user searches.
 - [ ] Create a form to add owners.
-- [ ] Modify the relationship from One-to-One to Many-to-Many.
+- [ ] Modify the relationship from One-to-One to One-to-Many.
 - [ ] Implement a list of owners, allowing creation if not already present.
 - [ ] Develop a function to search owners within a combo box.
 - [ ] Integrate user permission functionality.